This post may contain affiliate links. Please see our disclosure policy.

-Not only is taco salad a bit healthier than traditional tacos, as you can pack in a lot more greens and veggies into the salad, but I also find Taco Salad MUCH easier to prepare than tacos--no shells to toast, no tortillas to make, no messy assembly.
+- Easier than Tacos.
+I find that Taco Salad is MUCH easier to prepare than tacos.
+No shells to toast, no tortillas to make, and no messy assembly.
 Just dump, mix, and DIG-IN!

-- Taco Meat: The type of meat you use for a taco salad is up to you.
-You can start this recipe with ground beef, chicken, or turkey, and season with homemade taco seasoning.
+- Taco Meat: You can prepare the taco meat using ground beef, chicken, or turkey, and season it with homemade taco seasoning.

 - Tortilla Chips: Tortilla chips are a must for taco salad.
 Use your favorite brand of tortilla or corn chips.